Tenleytown

-Tenleytown is a historic neighborhood in Northwest, Washington, D.C.
+Tenleytown is a historic neighborhood in the Northwest quadrant of Washington, D.C.

 History

 In 1790, locals began calling the neighborhood "Tennally's Town" after area tavern owner John Tennally.
 Over time, the spelling has evolved and by the 19th century the area was commonly known by its current name, although the spelling Tennallytown continued to be used for some time in certain capacities, including streetcars through the 1920s.

 The area is the site of Fort Reno, one of the forts that formed a ring around Washington, D.C. during the American Civil War to protect the capital against invasions.
 It proved to be the crucial lookout point for preventing a siege of Washington, because it is the highest natural elevation point in the District of Columbia.

 Fort Reno was decommissioned with the surrender of the Confederate army.
 The last remains of Fort Reno were removed about 1900, when the land owned by the Dyer family was being prepared for a reservoir.

-Due to its elevation it is also the site of the oldest home in Washington, D.C.
-Charles Jones's home, called "The Rest," is believed to have originally been built around 1700 and significantly expanded around 1800.
-This home stayed in the Jones family until 1920 when the Magruder's (local grocers) bought the home.
+Due to its elevation it is also the site of an important Georgian plantation house.
+Charles Jones's home, called “The Rest,” is believed to have originally been built around 1700 and significantly expanded around 1800.
+This home stayed in the Jones family until 1920 when the Magruders (local grocers) bought the home.
 In 1974, the current family owning the home bought the house and still own it today.

 After the American Civil War, what is now Fort Reno Park developed into an African-American community.
 This community existed in tension with the white residents of Tenleytown, as well as major landholders.
-Eventually, a coalition of groups persuaded the unelected government of DC and the Federal Government to clear the community for segregated neighborhood resources: Deal Middle School, a park, and a water tower.
+Eventually, a coalition of groups persuaded the unelected government of D.C. and the Federal Government to clear the community for segregated neighborhood resources: Deal Middle School, a park, and a water tower.
 The Reno School building, built in 1903 for African-American students, is one of the few remaining traces of this community.